kktse/kktse.github.io/_posts/2020-06-13-rsx-kinematic-curves.markdown

 virtually displacing it in bump and steer.
 This is done by entering the suspension coordinates into a kinematics solver.

-Suspension coordinates are not readily available for most road vehicles and require measurements from the car.
+Suspension coordinates are typically not made available for road cars and require measurements from the car.
 The suspension coordinates used in this study are obtained by our own testing.
 The image below shows the front suspension geometry of the Acura RSX.